Be Unique;Believe, Achieve, Succeed Together

 We can monitor which skills in all three elements of geography by highlighting the skills in which the children have mastered using Target Tracker.
 This also enables us to plan in intervention or clubs to support those children who are not meeting the standards, but it can also inform us, as a school, who are the children which are excelling in geography and they can be pushed to the next stage and become members of our 'Hadrian Eco Council'.

 Assessment information is collected frequently and analysed as part of our monitoring cycle.
 This process provides an accurate and comprehensive understanding of the quality of education in geography.
 A comprehensive monitoring cycle is developed at the beginning of each academic year.
 This identifies when monitoring is undertaken.
-The last geography monitoring took place on the 28th September 2021.
 Monitoring in geography includes: work sampling, lesson observations and/or learning walks, pupil/parent and/or staff voice.

 All of this information is gathered and reviewed.
 It is used to inform further curriculum developments and provision is adapted accordingly.